worldmaking/alicenode_inhabitat/devnotes.md

 Q: can GPU upload happen on a different thread?
 There are some GL features that allow this (kind of like mmap)

-# refactoring

-Annoying to put state-> everywhere; can avoid this by putting the sim methods into the State struct

-Problem is that there must still be some state that is